masonJamesWheeler/CSE-474/README.md

-# CSE-474: My Introduction to Embedded Systems Repository
+# CSE-474: Introduction to Embedded Systems Repository

 Welcome to my GitHub repository for CSE-474: Introduction to Embedded Systems!
 In this course, I have learned the specification, design, development, and testing of real-time embedded system software.
 Throughout the course, I have worked with a modern embedded microcomputer or microcontroller as a target environment for a series of laboratory projects and a comprehensive final project.